 Cafés and tea rooms

 The Old Stables Coffee Shop is a welcoming spot to cosy up by the wood-burner with a coffee and a slice of cake on a chilly afternoon.
 It’s cheerfully decorated with bunting and local artworks and they serve breakfast, lunch and afternoon tea – the homemade scones and sausage rolls from a local butcher are a favourite.
-And dogs, walkers and even horses are welcome.
+And dogs, walkers and even horses are all welcome.

 You can also pick up a takeaway picnic from the Little Picnic Shop.
-Their picnic boxes are available to preorder and are filled with tasty sandwiches, cakes, sweets and savouries.
-Or groups of six of more can book a private afternoon tea at their Old Rectory Pop-Up Tearoom.
+Their picnic boxes are available to preorder and are filled with sandwiches, cakes, sweets and savouries.
+Or groups of six of more can book a private afternoon tea at their vintage-chic Old Rectory Pop-Up Tearoom.

 One of Castle Combe’s most charming traditions are the honesty boxes outside people’s houses, where you can help yourself to cakes, jam, eggs or plants and just leave the money.
 Some houses also open their doors as mini shops or cafés selling coffee or local Marshfield Farm ice cream.